Prepare your company for succession

 7. Bereavement Support Team

-Make sure your next of kin and business partners are aware of the Bereavement Support Team (Nabestaandendesk).
-You will find help with, for example, the deregistration of the deceased from the Netherlands Chamber of Commerce KVK Business Register.
+Next of kin and business partners can contact the KVK Bereavement Support Team (Nabestaandendesk).
+Advisers will help with, for example, the deregistration of the deceased from the KVK Business Register.
 As soon as someone dies, the KVK Business Register is automatically notified via the Personal Records Database (BRP).